-MSM students may select a Professional Focus Area in Organizational Leadership, Human Resources Management, Online Learning and Teaching, Public Sector Auditing or Public Service Leadership or Educational Leadership.
+MSM students may select a Professional Focus Area in Organizational Leadership, Human Resources Management, Online Learning and Teaching, Public Sector Auditing or Public Service Leadership.

 Thomas Edison State College has developed partnerships with select organizations that offer American Council on Education (ACE) evaluated courses at the graduate level.
 Students may apply select graduate-level courses and training to meet professional focus requirements of the MSM degree.
 Students enroll in the partner organizations and pay the course fees directly to the organization.
 Students request official transcripts of their work and have them sent to the Graduate School at Thomas Edison State College.
-Programs Through Partners focus areas include: Insurance, Insurance Data Management, Management of Substance Abuse, Preschool Education, Early Childhood Education, and Project Management.
+Programs Through Partners focus areas include: Insurance, Management of Substance Abuse, Preschool Education, Early Childhood Education, and Project Management.
 For further information, contact the Graduate School at (609) 984-1168 or graduateschool@tesc.edu.

-Master of Arts in Liberal Studies
+Master of Arts in Professional Studies

-MALS Curriculum Course Requirements (36 Credits)
+MAPS Curriculum Course Requirements (36 Credits)

-The Master of Arts in Liberal Studies (MALS) degree at Thomas Edison State College invites students to engage in a rigorous study of the liberal arts and apply what is learned to their chosen profession.
+The Masters of Arts in Professional Studies (MAPS) degree at Thomas Edison State College invites students to engage in a rigorous study of the liberal arts and apply what is learned to their chosen profession.
 The core curriculum, consciously drawn from a variety of disciplines and perspectives, challenges students to examine their own professional values and ways of approaching problems.